-Hiki (pronounced “hee-KEY”), is the first-ever dating and friendship app for people with Autism.
+Hiki (pronounced “hee-KEY”), is the first-ever dating and friendship app for people on the autistic spectrum.
 The mobile app provides a safe space for people with Autism to celebrate their uniqueness and embrace who they are.
 It is a place where being different is destigmatised, and where friendships, love, and a sense of community can flourish.
 Founder Jamil Karriem tells all.

-Hiki, meaning ‘able’ in Hawaiian, was created after many heart-to-heart talks with my cousin, who has Autism.
+Hiki, meaning ‘able’ in Hawaiian, was created after many heart-to-heart talks with my cousin, who is on the autistic spectrum.
 He confided in me that he was lonely and scared that he wouldn’t be able to find a special partner.

 It made me realise that while most people have a countless number of social and dating apps at their disposal, none of these is designed to help people who are atypical find meaningful connections.